 In many cases, the government does not lend money directly.
 Instead, private lenders like banks and finance companies provide funding, and the U.S. government guarantees the loan.
 Put another way, the government promises to repay your lender if you, the borrower, fail to do so.
 You as the borrower may also be required to pay a utilization fee.

 There are several types of loans available, and new programs occasionally come up in response to events like environmental disasters and other crises.
-The most common loan types are:
+The most common loans available with government assistance are:

 - Student loans